Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 investments in other organizations 143

-Loans granted to organizations for a period of more than 12 months 144
+Loans provided to organizations for a period of more than 12 months 144

 Other noncurrent assets 150